axol-io/ansible-ephemery/docs/PRD/PROJECT_MANAGEMENT/IMPLEMENTATION_PLAN.md

 ## Next Priority Areas

-Based on the roadmap, the following areas are the next priorities:
+Based on the roadmap and recent findings, the following areas are the next priorities:

+1. **Validator Key Password Management**
-1. **Codebase Quality Improvements**
+2. **Codebase Quality Improvements**
-2. **Testing Framework Enhancement**
+3. **Testing Framework Enhancement**

 This implementation plan provides a detailed approach to addressing these priorities.